Art-Of-Trolling/TechReborn/README.md

 # License
 Tech Reborn is licensed under the MIT license.
 Full license is in [**LICENSE.md**](https://github.com/szumaster/techreborn/blob/main/LICENSE.md).

-Assets created by Szumaster.
-Copyright © 2022 Szumaster, All rights reserved.

 Report any issues regarding this repository to [szumaster](https://github.com/szumaster).